5 Tips to Keep Your Jaw Healthy as You Age

 4. Give Your Jaw A Break

 It’s common to recommend a course of regular jaw stretches for maximal health as we age.
-The problem comes when we overwork them.
-The temporomandibular joint (TMJ) can be overused by excessive talking, eating too many hard foods… even chewing gum!
+The problem comes when we overwork the jaw and its joints.
+The temporomandibular joint (TMJ) can be overused by excessive talking, eating too many hard foods, and even chewy foods or chewing gum, which can overstrain the area and contribute to tmj problems.
+Good posture, including relaxed shoulders and proper neck alignment, reduces jaw strain and supports overall health.
 It needs time to rest.
+Overuse can lead to muscle tension and discomfort, especially if you keep the jaw in one position for extended periods.
+Repetitive jaw movements can also contribute to TMJ disorders, so limit them when possible.
 Don’t try to stretch your jaw for more than 10 minutes each morning and massage it regularly if you feel stiffness or tenderness.
+Staying hydrated supports healthy jaw muscle function.
+During stressful moments, try Deep Breathing to help relax the jaw and support sleep quality, and work with your dentist to decide when a specialist is needed by understanding the difference between an oral surgeon vs. dentist for jaw-related issues.

 5. Visit Your Dentist More Frequently

-It’s a good rule of thumb that most people under the age of 50 should visit their dentist at least once a quarter.
-But as we age, the resilience of our gums, jaw and teeth begins to fade slowly.
-As a result, you may need to find it necessary to visit your dentist or oral health specialist more often to keep your jaws at peak performance.
+It’s a good rule of thumb that most people under the age of 50 should visit their dentist at least once a quarter, and more frequent checkups can also support long-term care to keep the jaw healthy.
+But as we age, the resilience of our gums, jaw and teeth begins to fade slowly, even though a well-developed jaw also supports clear speech and facial balance.
+As a result, you may find it necessary to visit your dentist or oral health specialist more often for professional care and timely treatment to keep your jaws at peak performance, sometimes including comprehensive care from an oral surgeon in St. George, Utah.
 Remember, it’s the health of your entire mouth you need to be concerned with as you age.
+If you experience persistent jaw pain, trouble chewing, or clicking, these can be warning signs that may need treatment.
+Dentists may also monitor changes in the face’s shape and overall facial shape when evaluating jaw health for patients.

 If you’re in Southern Utah and are concerned about the health of your jaw, you may be experiencing more than periodic discomfort.
 We can help.
-Find out more about Dr. Shawn Davis and his team at the Oral and Facial Surgery Institute.
+Learn about our oral surgery practice serving St. George and the surrounding communities, including oral surgery options in nearby Mesquite, NV.
+Find out more about Dr. Shawn B. Davis, your local oral and maxillofacial surgeon, and read what others say in patient and provider testimonials about Dr. Prince and our team at the Oral and Facial Surgery Institute.